-Signs and symptoms vary depending on the organism that causes the infection but often includes fever and fatigue.
+Signs and symptoms vary depending on the organism that causes the infection but often include fever and fatigue.
 Mild conditions can respond to rest and home remedies, while some life-threatening diseases may require hospitalization.

-Many infectious diseases, such as measles and chickenpox can be prevented with vaccines.
+Many infectious diseases, such as measles and chickenpox, can be prevented with vaccines.
 Frequent and complete hand washing also protects you from most infectious diseases.

 Symptoms of infectious diseases

 Each infectious disease has its specific signs and symptoms.
 The general signs and symptoms common to several contagious diseases include:

 - They are having trouble breathing.

 - They have been coughing for more than a week.